espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Soothing Scents.md

 * * *

 Performers popularized these bundles of aromatic herbs to calm the mind and ward off misfortune before a big show, though soldier bards have found them especially useful for clearing fear during particularly tumultuous battles.
-Adding this catalyst to a _[[Soothe]]_ spell also causes the spell to reduce the target's [[Frightened]] condition value by 1.
+Adding this catalyst to a _[[Soothe]]_ spell also causes the spell to reduce the target's [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened]] condition value by 1.